-Choose an associate-level degree, like the AS in Fashion Merchandising online at Southern New Hampshire University, and combine your passion for trend-watching and style with a business-focused education that will be an asset in many fashion-related industries.
-The associate of science degree program focuses on the application of retailing and fashion merchandising theory and includes courses in design and color theory, textiles, retailing and marketing.
+Choose an associate-level degree, like an AS in Fashion Merchandising and combine your passion for trend watching and style with a business-focused education that will be an asset in many fashion-related industries.
+Te associate of science degree program focuses on the application of retailing and fashion merchandising theory and includes courses in design and color theory, textiles, retailing and marketing.

 What began as a temporary, seasonal position soon became permanent and full-time.
 This was invaluable on-the-job training - in fact, Monster.com recommends this as a worthwhile way to prove your motivation and competency to an employer - but she knew that if she wanted to continue to rise within the company, she'd need to further her education.
 Her boss suggested a fashion merchandising degree from an accredited college.

-A bachelor's degree is another smart way to launch your fashion merchandising career and is a necessary asset when applying for certain jobs.
-SNHU offers a BS in Fashion Merchandising Management online, which is designed to train the eye of those who aspire to sell style to a fashion-conscious public.
+A bachelor's degree is another smart way to launch your fashion-merchandising career and is a necessary asset when applying for certain jobs.
+A BS in Fashion Merchandising Management is designed to train the eye of those who aspire to sell style to a fashion-conscious public.

-In the online Bachelor of Science in Fashion Merchandising Management program, you'll develop a timeless sense of style and gain a firm grasp of business strategy.
+You'll develop a timeless sense of style and gain a firm grasp of business strategy.
 You'll study fashion marketing, color and textile theory, consumer behavior and retail operations, planning and management.
-You'll learn how to identify what styles will sell and how to present visual cues that prompt consumers to engage and buy.
+You'll also learn how to identify what styles will sell and how to present visual cues that prompt consumers to engage and buy.

 Armed with this impressive range of fashion merchandising expertise, you are ready to take on the Madison Avenues and Main Streets of the world.